 Early Arrival beginning at 8:00am and After School care until 5:30pm are available for students in our Pre-Primary programme at no additional charge.

-At Halifax Independent School, 3 and 4 year olds are offered weekday programming from the first day of school in September through the last full week of July.
+At Halifax Independent School, 3 and 4 year olds are offered weekday programming from the first day of school in September through the fourth week of July.

-The school is closed for a two-week winter break at the end of December and into the New Year.
-The school also closes in observance of its Founders Day, on one Friday, in February.
+In addition to other, standard holidays, the school is closed for a two-week winter break at the end of December and into the New Year.

 We keep our students moving.
 In all aspects of the P.E. programme we emphasize participation, co-operation, fun and a willingness to meet new challenges.
-Pre-primary students are offered a chance to explore and play in a gymnasium, Swim Kids swimming lessons are offered weekly and daily outdoor play is a must - lots of fresh air and fun!
+Pre-primary students are offered a chance to explore and play in our Cameron Gymnasium and daily outdoor play is a must - lots of fresh air and fun!
 In-class, they have regular yoga sessions, and learn the joys of preparing and eating healthy, tasty food with our Cook and Nutrition Mentor.
 Children discover the exhilaration of individual physical challenges as well as the joys of being part of a team.

 We express ourselves with sound.
 Three weekly lessons with a music specialist offer a wealth of possibilities (classical, jazz, folk, world music and more).
 We also provide daily integration of music into our classroom, exposing children to choral, instrumental and rhythmic activities.
 Our children gain the foundation for a lifelong love of music.

 Nous apprenons en s'amusant (Learning and loving it).
 Twice weekly, we work and play in French with our French specialist, building vocabulary as we go.
 Words come alive through games and songs.
 The children are encouraged to see French as an accessible, interesting aspect of school and every day life.